 OK, most of the tricky parts are done now.
 Go into Namecheap and initiate the domain transfer!

-Once you kick off the transfer, you can monitor status in the Namecheap dashboard.
+Once you kick off the transfer, you can monitor the status in the Namecheap dashboard.
 After a while (less than an hour), it will go to “pending”, where it will stay for seven days!

 9. Check Everything After the Transfer Is Done